 You can also use the online budget calculator to calculate your family’s projected expenses based on the number of people in your household and their ages.

 This is in Norwegian only but it is fairly easy to use:

 - Kvinne (Female), Mann (Male)

 - Velg alder (Choose age)

-- Hvis du har barn i barnehage, må også husholdets samlede brutto årsinntekt oppgis (if you have children in kindergarten, you need to give the household’s total gross annual income)
+- Hvis du har barn i barnehage eller SFO, må også husholdets samlede brutto årsinntekt oppgis (if you have children in Kindergarten or SFO, you need to give the household’s total gross annual income)

 Please note that this budget calculates the cost of maintaining a reasonable level of consumption.

 The cost of living in Norway is always a topic that comes up frequently on the minds of expatriates and in forums.
 This article aims to give you a brief overview of the costs of everything here in Norway.